kh8fb/tensormask-segmentation-server/README.md

 #### Preparing Inputs for the Server

-The input_json_file.json can be produced from an image with the script `prepare_input.py`.
-This will store the image as a JSON file of RGB values and the image can thus be passed to the server. `prepare_input.py` also takes in the classification of the image which gradients are taken in respect to.
-This classification is one of ‘airplane’, ‘automobile’, ‘bird’, ‘cat’, ‘deer’, ‘dog’, ‘frog’, ‘horse’, ‘ship’, or ‘truck'.
+The `input_json_file.json` can be produced from an image with the script `prepare_input.py`.
+This will store the image as a JSON file of RGB values and the image can thus be passed to the server.

-    python prepare_input.py /path/to/image.jpeg airplane input_json_file.json
+    python prepare_input.py /path/to/image.jpeg input_json_file.json

 ### Interpreting Server Outputs